gvart/gvart.github.io/content/post/2023/02/native_spring_boot_aws_lambda.md

 For the purpose of this implementation, we will focus on a common use case where AWS Lambda is triggered by a message from Amazon Simple Queue Service (SQS), performs some business logic on the message, and then persists the modified message in Amazon DynamoDB.
 ![Project HLD::polaroid](/images/post1_native_aws_lambda/aws_lambda_hld.png)
 ### Writing the code
-To prepare a runtime for the AWS Lambda we will need the followind dependencies in the plugins in the project:
+To prepare the runtime for the AWS Lambda, we will need to add the following plugins in the project:
 ```kotlin
 plugins {
     java